 - Pour a small amount of batter into 2 cups, filling it about halfway.
 Cook them for 2 minutes.

-- Add red bean paste to the middle of each cooking batter in the pan.
+- Add 1 tablespoon of custard cream into the middle of each cooking batter in the pan.

 - Remove the Imagawayaki from the pan.
 Repeat this process until all the batter is used up.